 In addition to added flavor, marinating meat prior to grilling also helps limit formation of potential carcinogens during grilling, according to Harvard Health Publishing.

 Set the lamb rump out about 15 minutes before you set up the grill.
 Wipe off the excess marinade.

 Set up your grill for moderately high direct heat.
 If you have a gas grill, set the burners to medium-high.
 If you have charcoal, use an even layer of charcoal in the charcoal tray.

 Season the lamb rump to taste and coat it with oil.
 Lay the rump on the grill.

-Grill lamb rump for about 5 minutes on each side for medium-rare, and 12 minutes on each side for medium.
+Grill lamb rump on each side to your desired level of doneness.
 Transfer the lamb to a carving board.